SimoneReale/Quantum-Encoded-Prototypes-for-QML/README.md

 Our framework is built on a simple yet powerful hypothesis:
 > A feature map is effective if it allows for the selection of a small set of **prototypes** that accurately represent the entire dataset's distribution in the quantum feature space.

 A **prototype** is a real data point from the training set that serves as the "best possible example" of its class.
-By identifying these key representatives, we can gauge the quality of the data's structure in the quantum Hilbert space.
+By identifying these key representatives, we can assess the quality of the data's structure in the quantum Hilbert space.

 ### Maximum Mean Discrepancy (MMD)